KawaiiSelbst/nu_utf8_hack.wez/README.md

 # Desctiption
-Fix for nushell (or wezterm) wrong interpretation of unicode letters + shift chars through kitty protocol (in my case is Russian letters)
+Fix for nushell (or wezterm) wrong interpretation of unicode letters + shift chars through kitty protocol (in my case is uppercase Russian letters)

 # Usage
 Add to your config